ilias404/Site-to-Site-VPN-Implementation-with-pfSense-on-GNS3/README.md

 - Main Site pfSense WAN: `10.0.1.2`
 - Branch Site pfSense WAN: `10.0.2.2`

-The next step consists of configuring IPsec Phase 1 and Phase 2 on both firewalls.
+The IPsec configuration was divided into Phase 1 and Phase 2.

 ---